YouTube have created a database of fingerprinted music;

 the audio in an uploaded video and automatically matching that audio

 against their database of registered, copyrighted tracks.
 If a match

-cases, places advertising on that video.
-Some of the money generated
+on that video.
+Some of the money generated by that advertising is

-by this advertising is paid out to the music copyright holder (i.e.
+paid out to the music copyright holder (i.e. the publishing company

 Our music is generally not fingerprinted